How to kit out your garden gym

 Gym ball – also known as stability balls, they are an effective tool for strengthing your abdominals and other core muscles.
 If used correctly, they can help people who suffer from back pain and can improve posture, balance and coordination.
 Check out exercise ideas here.

 Our garden gyms start at £20,895 and, in most cases, no planning permission is needed.
 We can fit them in an unused corner of your garden or at the end of your plot.
 We can also add a kitchen and changing room if required.
-For more info, click here.
+For more info, visit our home garden gyms page to view our full range.